teracow/googliser/README.md

 Specify a custom title for the gallery.
 Default is to use the search-phrase.
 Enclose whitespace in quotes e.g. *'This is what cows look like!'*

 `-k` or `--links`
 Put the URL results file into sub-directory.
-If selected, the URL list will be found in 'download.links.list' in the sub-directory.
+If selected, the URL list will be found in '**download.links.list**' in the sub-directory.
 This file is always created in the temporary build directory.

 `-c` or `--colourised`
 Display with ANSI coloured text.
-Default is no colours.
-But definitely try it with colours. :)
+Definitely try it with colours. :)

 `-g` or `--no-gallery`
 Don't create a thumbnail gallery.